Top 5 Wireless Game Cameras | Best Trail Camera with Cellular

 2X Browning Defender 940 WiFi Trail Camera

-Introduced in 2018, this wireless trail camera will be popular soon as the features are fantastic.
+Introduced in 2018, this wireless trail camera will be popular soon as one of the best wireless trail cameras in 2019.
+The features are fantastic.
 20MP interpolated photo resolution goes with 1920 x 1080 video resolution – too good to be true.
 The photo at daytime is bright and clear with a good depth while the night vision is also well-illuminated thanks to no-flow convert IR.

 This infrared trail camera transmits data via a WiFi hotspot which allows you to receive the photos to the app within 50 to 100 ft. of the camera.